New algorithms for solving stochastic games: Acknowledgements

 \section{Acknowledgements}

 I am very much indebted to Krishnendu Chatterjee for his useful comments and time, and to Kristoffer Hansen for his insight and advice.
-I also gratefully acknowledge the support of the French National Research Agency, under grant ANR CIGNE (ANR-15-CE38-0007-01), and the support of the Cowles Foundation at Yale University.
+I am also thankful to the comments of the anonymous referees of the journal, which have greatly contributed in the presentation and organization of the results.
+Finally, I gratefully acknowledge the support of the French National Research Agency, under grant ANR CIGNE (ANR-15-CE38-0007-01), and the support of the Cowles Foundation at Yale University.